dwdas9/MINIO-HIVE-LAKEHOUSE/PART-A/README.md

 ## Services

+Now that everything's running, here's how to access each component.
+Bookmark these URLs - you'll use them often:

 | Service | URL | Purpose |
 |---------|-----|---------|
 | Jupyter | http://localhost:8888 | Write and run Spark SQL |